akashdeepbansal/EyesightTester/README.md

 # Contrast changer
-This is a javascript program to help those with low vision to find the contrast at which they can't see clearly
+This is a javascript program to help those with low vision to find the contrast at which they can't see clearly RGB value is printed to console

-# //TODO
+ //TODO
-Algorithm need to be optimises
+Enter key should trigger enter button